rutishauserlab/SBCAT-release-NWB/README.md

 ## Funding

-Acquisition of this dataset has been supported by the National Institute of Health (U01NS117839-04).
+Acquisition of this dataset has been supported by the National Institute of Neurological Disorders and Stroke (U01NS103792 and U01NS117839 to U.R.) and the National Science Foundation (BCS-2219800 to U.R.).

 ## License